-Gallery Assistant/Sales Associate: Initial review of applications will begin immediately and continue until a suitable candidate is identified.
-Qualified applicants should send a letter outlining their interest and qualifications for this position, resume or CV, and three references to:
+Initial review of applications will begin immediately and continue until a suitable candidate is identified.

 The World Chess Hall of Fame is an Equal Opportunity Employer.
 Employment selection and related decisions are made without regard to sex, race, age, disability, religion, national origin, color, or any other protected class.

-The World Chess Hall of Fame (WCHOF) seeks an experienced Registrar for a minimum 12-month period.
-Relocation assistance may be provided.
-The Registrar will support the WCHOF’s exhibitions program by overseeing and managing all aspects of the permanent collections care, safety and documentation of the museum’s collection, which numbers over 3000 objects in compliance with professional museum standards.
-The Registrar will also develop a database of the collection using PastPerfect, as well as arrange national and international loans and monitor environmental conditions in galleries.
-Other possible duties will include assisting with loaned objects for a traveling exhibition.
+The World Chess Hall of Fame (WCHOF) seeks an experienced Registrar.
+The Registrar will support the WCHOF’s exhibitions program by overseeing and managing all aspects of the permanent collection’s care, safety and documentation of the museum’s collection, which numbers over 10,000 objects in compliance with professional museum standards.
+The Registrar will also manage and maintain a database of the collection using PastPerfect, as well as arrange national and international loans and monitor environmental conditions in galleries.
+Other possible duties will include assisting with loaned objects for traveling exhibitions.

-The Registrar will report to the Chief Curator and work closely with two Assistant Curators as well as a team of Gallery Attendants.
+The Registrar will report to the Chief Curator and work closely with the Assistant Curator, Exhibitions Manager, Gallery Manager, and Gallery Attendants.

 - Compose concise and accurate descriptions of objects

-- Maintain records of accession, condition, and location of objects in collection, both permanent and loaned, and oversee movement, packing, and shipping of objects to conform to insurance regulations and best practices
+- Establish procedures for maintaining records of accession, condition, and location of objects in collection, both permanent and loaned, and for overseeing movement, packing, and shipping of objects to conform to insurance regulations and best practices

 - Maintain and update WCHOF’s Facilities Report